Asymptotics for M-type smoothing splines with non-smooth objective functions: Main results: existence of solutions and rates of convergence

 with the same constant $c_m$.
 The above bounds will play a key role in the establishment of our results.

-We first deal with the existence of the M-type smoothing spline and show that the problem \eqref{eq:3} is well-defined, in the sense that it possesses at least one solution in $\mathcal{W}^{m, 2}([0,1])$.
-The theorem requires only a weak form of continuity of $\rho$ and may therefore be useful in other settings as well. \begin{theorem} If $\rho$ is lower semicontinuous and $n \geq m$, the minimization problem
+We first deal with the existence of the M-type smoothing spline and show that the problem \eqref{eq:SMSP3} is well-defined, in the sense that it possesses at least one solution in $\mathcal{W}^{m, 2}([0,1])$.
+The theorem requires only a weak form of continuity of $\rho$ and may therefore be useful in other settings as well. \begin{theorem} If $\rho(x)$ is a lower semicontinuous, nondecreasing unbounded function of $|x|$ and $n \geq m$, the minimization problem

-has a solution in $\mathcal{W}^{m,2}([0,1])$. \end{theorem} Arguing in a standard way now shows that a minimizer may be found in space of natural splines of order $2m$ with knots at $t_{1n}, \ldots, t_{nn}$.
-Convex $\rho$-functions satisfy the condition of Theorem \ref{Thm:1}, being continuous.
+has a solution in $\mathcal{W}^{m,2}([0,1])$. \end{theorem} Arguing in a standard way now shows that a minimizer may be found in the $n$-dimensional space of natural splines of order $2m$ with knots at $t_{1}, \ldots, t_{n}$.
+Commonly used convex $\rho$-functions, such as Huber's function, can be easily shown to satisfy the condition of Theorem \ref{Thm:SMSP1}.
+However, Theorem~\ref{Thm:SMSP1} is also applicable for certain non-convex $\rho$-functions, such as $\rho(x) = \log(1+x^2)$.
 As mentioned previously, existence can be strengthened to uniqueness if one uses a strictly convex $\rho$-function, such as the logistic $\rho$-function.
 See Proposition 2.1 of \citet{Cox:1983}.

 We may now treat the asymptotics of M-type estimators with scale either known or, more realistically, not needed.
-The required regularity conditions on $\rho$, the error term and the design points $t_{in}, \ldots, t_{nn}$ are as follows.
+The required regularity conditions on $\rho$, the error term and the design points $t_{1}, \ldots, t_{n}$ are as follows.